-Working With Medical Sales Recruiters
+Working with Medical Sales Recruiters

 To work with a recruiter, you must first understand how recruiters are paid.
 Recruiters, also called headhunters, have contracts with many companies to assist in locating and recruiting the best talent for that company.
 When a candidate is placed in a position, the recruiter is paid a commission fee for their work.

-- The recruiter’s first allegiance is to the company, not the candidate.
+The recruiter’s first allegiance is to the company, not the candidate.
 While most are willing to provide guidance during the interview process for their candidates, the recruiter’s ultimate goal is to get the best person hired for the position so their client is satisfied.

 If you have great achievements, let them know what those achievements are and how they relate to the position.
 Recruiters love having those important nuggets to sell to their clients.